ras9841/ContactLensProject/README.md

 ```

 ###Mac
 Open a terminal and navigate to the main project directory.
-This rquires XCode.
+This requires XCode.
 Type
 ```{r, engine='bash'}
 $ clang++ -std=c++11 -stdlib=libc++ c_eye.cpp
 $ ./a.out